Hkamti Long

 Hkamti Long (ခန္တီးကြီး; 坎底), also known as Khamti Long or Khandigyi, was a Shan state in what is today Burma.
 It was an outlying territory, located by the Mali River, north of Myitkyina District, away from the main Shan State area in present-day Kachin State.
 The main town was Putao.

 History

 Hkamti Long began as an outlying territory of Möng Kawng and was settled by the Hkamti, a sub-group of the Shan people.
 The name means "Great Place of Gold" in the Hkamti language.
-Hkamti Long emerged as a rump state of Möng Kawng, which had been annexed by the Konbaung dynasty in 1796.